bioepic-data/trowel/README.md

 Generate vector embeddings for CSV data using CurateGPT and OpenAI's embedding API.

-This command handles the complete embedding pipeline: reading your prepared data, calling OpenAI's `text-embedding-ada-002` model for each row, storing embeddings in a local vector database, and optionally exporting results to CSV for downstream analysis.
+This command handles the complete embedding pipeline: reading your prepared data, calling OpenAI's `text-embedding-ada-002` model for each row, storing embeddings in a DuckDB database, and optionally exporting results to CSV for downstream analysis.

 **Requirements:**
 - `OPENAI_API_KEY` environment variable must be set
 - CurateGPT installed: `pip install curategpt`
+- DuckDB installed: `pip install duckdb`

 ```bash
 # Basic usage - embed a prepared file